Australia has around 100 venomous snakes — 12 with a bite that can kill.

 But even when a snake is deemed harmless, its bite can still cause the victim to become infected or suffer severe allergic reaction, including anaphylaxis.

-This is why a First Aider will treat all snake bites as potentially life-threatening and why it’s important to call for emergency assistance after someone is bitten.
+This is why First Aiders treat all snake bites as potentially life-threatening and why it’s important to call for emergency assistance when someone is bitten.

 Australia is well known for having some of the deadliest snakes in the world, capable of causing death from a single bite.